-IVAorg's New Approach to IVAs
+IVAorg's Approach to IVAs

 IVA Fees

 All IVA providers charge fees for the work they do in preparing and administering an IVA.
+There are no exceptions, and IVA providers only differ in the amount they charged.

 How IVA fees work